-It is well recognized that hearing is critical to speech and language development, communication, and learning.
-The earlier hearing loss occurs in a child's life, the more serious the effects on the child's development.
-Similarly, the earlier the problem is found and intervention begun, the less serious the impact will be on the child.
+Hearing is critical for developing speech and language and for learning.
+The earlier hearing loss occurs, the more serious the effects will be on the child's development.
+The earlier the problem is found and helpful services are started, the less serious the impact will be on the child.

 Hearing loss affects children in 4 important ways:

-- The language deficit causes learning problems that result in reduced academic achievement.
+- The language problems impact learning and academic achievement.

 - Vocabulary develops more slowly in children who have hearing loss.

 - The gap between the vocabulary of children with normal hearing and those with hearing loss widens with age.
-Children with hearing loss do not catch up without intervention.
+Children with hearing loss do not catch up without help.

-- Children with hearing loss have difficulty understanding words with multiple meanings.
+- Children with hearing loss have trouble understanding words with multiple meanings.
 For example, the word "bank" can mean the edge of a stream or a place where we put money.

 - Children with hearing loss understand and use shorter, simpler sentences than children with normal hearing.

-- Children with hearing loss often have difficulty understanding and writing complex sentences, such as those with relative clauses (The teacher I have for math was sick today) or passive voice (The ball was thrown by Mary).
+- Children with hearing loss often have trouble understanding and writing complex sentences.
+Examples are those with relative clauses (The teacher I have for math was sick today) or passive voice (The ball was thrown by Mary).

 - Children with hearing loss often cannot hear word endings such as "s" or "ed."
 This leads to misunderstandings and misuse of verb tense, plurals, subject-verb agreement, and possessives.